Lesson 4 of 5

 Phase 1: Early Decline (-5% to -10%)

-The market has pulled back but hasn't broken key support.
-IV is rising, premiums are getting juicy.
-This is NOT the time to get aggressive.
-Tighten position sizing from your normal range to the conservative end.
+The market has pulled back 5-10% but hasn't broken key support.
+IV is rising, premiums are getting juicier.
+Your gut says 'deploy more!' -- DON'T. This is where I tighten position sizing to the conservative end.
 Reduce total committed capital to 50-60%.
-Let existing positions play out but don't add new ones unless the setup is exceptional.
+Let existing positions play out but don't add new ones unless the setup is genuinely exceptional.
+Discipline here sets you up for the next phase.

 Phase 2: Correction (-10% to -20%)

 Now you're in correction territory.
-VIX is likely 25-35.
-Premiums are extremely attractive but so is the risk.
-This is where your cash reserve pays off.
-Selectively deploy 10-20% of your reserve into high-conviction names at strong support levels.
-Use wider strikes (further OTM) than normal -- your premium is already elevated from high IV.
+VIX is 25-35.
+Premiums are incredible but so is the risk of more downside.
+This is where that cash reserve starts earning its keep.
+I selectively deploy 10-20% of my reserve into high-conviction names like AAPL, MSFT, or JPM at strong support levels.
+And I use wider strikes than normal -- .20 delta instead of .25 -- because elevated IV means you still collect solid premium with extra cushion.

 Phase 3: Bear Market (-20%+)

 Full bear market.
 VIX 35+.
-Fear is extreme.
-This is where fortunes are made by those who prepared.
-Continue deploying reserve capital in small increments.
+Fear is everywhere.
+Headlines are apocalyptic.
+And this is where fortunes are made -- but only if you prepared.
+Keep deploying reserve capital in small chunks.
 Accept some assignments -- at these levels, you're buying quality stocks at generational discounts.
-Sell aggressive covered calls on assigned shares.
-The wheel works best when you enter positions during maximum pessimism.
+Sell aggressive covered calls on those shares.
+The wheel literally works BEST when you enter during maximum pessimism.
+Some of my biggest gains came from positions I opened when everyone else was panic selling.

 The Drawdown Math

-If your portfolio drops 20%, you need a 25% gain to recover.
-At 30% down, you need 43%.
-At 50%, you need 100%.
-This asymmetry is why position sizing and cash reserves are non-negotiable.
-Surviving the drawdown with capital intact is the entire game.
+This math should scare you into discipline: drop 20% and you need a 25% gain to recover.
+Drop 30% and you need 43%.
+Drop 50% and you need 100% -- a double -- just to get back to even.
+That asymmetry is why position sizing and cash reserves are non-negotiable.
+Surviving the drawdown with capital intact IS the entire game.

-• Cut position sizes in half during corrections -- you can always add later
+• Cut position sizes in half.
+You can always add later.
+You can't un-blow-up your account.

-• Shorten DTE to 14-21 days for faster theta decay and more adjustment opportunities
+• Shorten DTE to 14-21 days.
+Faster theta decay + more frequent adjustment opportunities.

-• Never use margin for the wheel in a bear market -- margin calls force liquidation at the worst time
+• NEVER use margin for the wheel in a bear market.
+Margin calls force you to sell at the absolute worst time.

-• Track your total portfolio delta -- reduce directional exposure as the decline accelerates
+• Track your total portfolio delta.
+If you're too long, the decline accelerates your losses.
+Stay aware.

 Mental Framework: Be the Insurance Company

-Insurance companies raise premiums after hurricanes, not before.
-A bear market is your hurricane.
-Premiums are sky-high because fear is real.
+Think about it like insurance companies -- they raise premiums AFTER hurricanes, not before.
+A bear market is our hurricane.
+Premiums are sky-high because the fear is real.
 Sell insurance (puts) in small, measured amounts.
-You'll collect massive premiums and, if assigned, own quality assets at deeply discounted prices.
+Collect massive premiums.
+And if you get assigned?
+You just bought quality stocks at generational discounts.
+That's the whole game.

-• Cash reserves and conservative position sizing are the difference between survival and forced liquidation.
+• Cash reserves and conservative sizing are literally the difference between surviving and getting liquidated.

-• Bear markets offer the highest premiums and the best entry prices -- but only for traders who prepared with capital reserves.
+• Bear markets offer the best premiums and the best entry prices.
+But only if you have capital left to deploy.

 Quick Check